elopio/docs/source/includes/_simplifiedAPI.md

 * **`p`** (Object) Parameters object.
     * **`p.account`**  (string) Ethereum address of the account for which to get transfer history, as a 20-byte hexadecimal string.
     * **`p.token`**  (string) &lt;optional> Contract address of the token contract by which to limit the history results, as a 20-byte hexadecimal string.
+    * **`isInternalTransfer`** (boolean) &lt;optional> When set to `true`, only trade/order transfers will be returned; otherwise, all transfers for the account are returned.
+(This is not perfectly accurate, as it is possible for a trade and a non-trade/order-related transfer to appear in the same transaction.
+This can occur if done via a smart contract, which performs a standard transfer and a trade in the same transaction.)
+Defaults to `false`.
     * **`p.earliestCreationTime`**  (number) &lt;optional> Earliest timestamp, in seconds, at which to truncate history results.
 (This timestamp is when the block on the Ethereum blockchain containing the transfer was created.)
     * **`p.latestCreationTime`**  (number) &lt;optional> Latest timestamp, in seconds, at which to truncate history results.
 (This timestamp is when the block on the Ethereum blockchain containing the transfer was created.)
     * **`p.sortBy`**  (string) &lt;optional> Field name by which to sort transfer history.